 where is the shadow length in meters and represents the hours since 6 am (assuming sunrise at 6 am and sunset at 6 pm).
 In each of the following questions, calculate the length of the shadow, rounded to the nearest tenth of a meter, for the given time.

-An observer on Rangiroa spots the Faʻafaite, a double-hulled voyaging canoe from Tahiti, sailing off the north coast of the atoll, maintaining a distance of three nautical miles from the shore and traveling east.
+An observer on Rangiroa spots the Faʻafaite, a double-hulled voyaging canoe from Tahiti, sailing off the north coast of the atoll, maintaining a distance of 1.5 kilometers from the shore and traveling east.
 Let represent the angle formed between the line from the observer to the vaʻa and a line extending due north from the observer, measured in radians.
 The angle is negative if the vaʻa is to the left of the observer and positive when to the right, as shown in the figure above.
-The distance (in nautical miles), denoted by from Faʻafaite to the observer is given by the function
+The distance (in kilometers), denoted by from Faʻafaite to the observer is given by the function

-In each of the following questions, calculate the distance from the observer to Faʻafaite, , in nautical miles, for the given angle .
+In each of the following questions, calculate the distance from the observer to Faʻafaite, , in kilometers, for the given angle .
 Round your answer to two decimal places.